phanrahan/magma/doc/internals.md

     3. __And what does call do?
 Nothing has a `__call__` method__
         1. The passes that subclass this have `__call__` methods
 4. BuildInstanceGraphPass
-    1. DefinitionPass gets all the definitions, then calls the `__call__` method on all them (them being the definitions and not the declarations), which builds the graph of
-        1. Verticies - the definitions
+    1. This has a graph which tracks which definitions are dependent on other definitions.
+Definitions as vertices and instances are directed edges.
+Each edge points from the definition that uses the instance to the instance's definition.
+        1. The graph is stored as a mapping where keys are definitions and values are lists of definitions that the key is dependent on
+    1. This inherits DefinitionPass's run, which calls BuildInstanceGraphPass's `__call__` method for each definition (and not for declarations)
+    1. The `__call__` hanldes on definition at a time.
+For each definition, this
+        1. Adds the definition to the graph if its not already in there
-        2. Edges - the instances.
+        2. For each instance in the definition:
-            1. __what are these edges connecting to?
-It goes from a vertex (a definition) to what?__
-    1. done - makes graph into a list of tuples of (defintion, instances for definition)
+            1. Add the instance's definition to the graph if its not already in the graph
+            1. Add an edge indicating dependency from the definition using the instance to the instance's definition
-5. InstanceGraphPass - call BuildInstanceGraphPass to a tuple of (circuitdefiniton, instances for definition) for all definitions in the cirucit passed in as main, set that list as value for self.tsortedgraph
+5. InstanceGraphPass -
+    1. call BuildInstanceGraphPass to build a dependency graph of definitions for circuit definition passed in as main
+    1. set that list as value for self.tsortedgraph
+    1. If callable, which it isn't but subclasses might, will call self for each vertex in the sorted graph

 How Are Circuit Definitions And Instances Structured